software-students-spring2025/3-python-package-usps-525-3-violation/README.md

 ```

 ### play_vocab(level, mode, num_questions)
-This function starts a vocab quiz game with words imported from `src/packagepackage/wordbank.py`.
+This function starts a vocab quiz game.
 Users can choose between three difficulties -- easy, medium, and hard -- and between three gamemodes -- synonyms only, antonyms only, or both.
 Users can also choose a number of questions to be asked between 1 through 15.
 There are 20 synonym/antonym tuples for each difficulty, and for each question, users can choose between 4 multiple choice answers.
 At the end, the score is printed.
 Users interact with the function via `input()`.
 Questions are capped at 15 to prevent the same words from appearing too many times in one game session.

 Exceptions raised:
 - `ValueError("Invalid difficulty")`: `level` outside of `['easy', 'medium', 'hard']`